2019 Fair Education Program

 What is Fair Education?

-Fair Education is a program that allows students to visit The Big Fresno Fair free of charge in an educational effort to expose Fresno County children to the unique agricultural heritage and Fair tradition that is so unique to the Central Valley.
+Fair Education is a program that allows students and teachers to visit The Big Fresno Fair free of charge in an educational effort to expose Fresno County children to the unique agricultural heritage and Fair tradition that is unique to the Central Valley.

 What can my class expect on a Fair Education Day?